facundh23/RickAndMortuJump/README.md

 # Hackathon Jump To Digital :computer:

-## Challenge set in order to participate in the Jump To digital hackathon.It consists in the consumption of an external API and its visualization. :zap:
+## Challenge set in order to participate in the Jump To digital hackathon.
+It consists in the consumption of an external API and its visualization. :zap:

 ### This web application is developed with the following technologies :open_file_folder: